 Ms. Hansson has been a Director of the Company since April 1977 and Chairman since September 23, 1983, and was the Chief Executive Officer of the Company from September 23, 1983 to January 31, 1984.
-Since May 1981, Ms. Hansson has been President of M. S. Hansson, Inc., a Boulder, Colorado firm which consults to and invests in small businesses.
-Ms. Hansson is Chief Executive Officer of AquaLogic, Inc., a Boulder, Colorado company she founded in 1992.
 From 1976 to May 1981, she was President of GENAC, Inc., a Boulder, Colorado firm, which she founded.
-From 1960 to 1975, Ms. Hansson was President and Chairman of the Board of Gerico, Inc., now Gerry Baby Products, a Boulder, Colorado manufacturing firm which she also founded.
-She is a Director of Norwest Banks, Stayodynamics, Inc., the Midwest Group of Trust Funds and Gateway Technologies, Inc. Ms. Hansson received her Bachelor of Arts degree from Antioch College.
+From 1960 to 1975, Ms. Hansson was President and Chairman of Gerry Baby Products Company (formerly Gerico, Inc.), now a division of Evenflo.
+She is a Director of Norwest Banks of Colorado, Blue Cross Blue Shield of Colorado, Staodyn Inc., Colorado Capital Alliance, Gateway Technologies Inc., Reality Quest Inc., and the Midwest Group of Funds.
+Ms. Hansson received her Bachelor of Arts degree from Antioch College.